Today’s alarming statistics look like this:

 Having systems of this type, helps schools in their safety planning, and saves time by embedding specific mental health and safety criteria into its web-based infrastructure.

-Parents are empowered and are made aware of these treats, in order that they may act as parts of the solution in concert with their children’s school.
+Parents are thus empowered and are made aware of these threats, in order that they may act in concert with their children’s school.
 It is unfortunate that in most of the suicides, bullying and mass shootings at school, no one seemed to recognize any signs of distress beforehand.

 In a ” State of Student Safety” report, Gaggle, a student safety management program, revealed that during the 2018-2019 school year and the 4.8 million students served, nearly 120,000 instances were classified as Questionable Content.
 Of these, approximately 14,000 incidents warranted immediate action to keep students safe.

-There needs to be a more comprehensive program to help schools identify students in crisis and distress.
+There needs to be a more comprehensive program to help schools identify students in crisis and distress, also woven into the framework of virtual learning.
 Just as smoke detectors can save many lives, health and safety, it can serve as an alarm that when certain ‘sounds’ are identified, it rings out loudly as a ‘call to action’ by schools.
 Programs like Gaggle, inform and alert schools on the need for additional services, like counseling or social services.
 By scanning students’ digital documents, we offer a more effective way that schools promote safety and comprehensive well-being.

 Schools save students’ lives by promoting health and wellness, in addition to optimal academic performance.
 When schools are deliberate and intentional in their stated mission, and their responsibility for the millions of children who pass through its doors, a whole child approach is the best framework of practices.